lauradiosan/AI-UBB/2022-2023/labs/setupNotebooks.md

 # Getting Started with Jupyter Notebook

-The OpenDS4All curricular modules are targeted at Jupyter Notebook (or JupyterLab).
-We include both sample code and lecture notebooks to illustrate basic concepts.

-This guide, which can be used either by the instructional staff or students, focuses on how to set up a Jupyter Notebook environment for the class, and it has two main parts:
+This guide focuses on how to set up a Jupyter Notebook environment for the class, and it has two main parts:

 1. Instructions for setting up Jupyter Notebook on a commercial cloud-hosted environment (Section 1).